YeahISurf/cre-deal-finder/README.md

 Planned enhancements for this tool include:

-1. **Advanced NLP**: Integration with OpenAI's API for more sophisticated language understanding
+1. **Automated Scraping**: Integration with the Apify LoopNet Scraper
-2. **Multi-Source Scraping**: Add support for other CRE listing sites (e.g., Crexi)
+2. **Geographic Filtering**: Focus on properties in specific regions
-3. **Email Notifications**: Automatic alerts for high-potential properties
+3. **Google Sheets Integration**: Automatic export of analyzed opportunities
-4. **Historical Tracking**: Database storage for tracking listing history and price changes
+4. **Multi-Source Scraping**: Support for other CRE listing sites (e.g., Crexi)
-5. **Web Dashboard**: Interactive UI for managing and reviewing deal opportunities
+5. **Email Notifications**: Automatic alerts for high-potential properties

 ## License